Mtillmann/mtillmann.github.io/posts/fedora-41-workstation-install-chrome-change-default-terminal.md

 ## Changing the default terminal to kitty

 Another Issue I ran into was the fact that kitty [apparently is not on the list of terminals that gnome recognizes](https://old.reddit.com/r/Fedora/comments/z7yfcl/change_default_terminal/iy9h5tl/) ([more info](https://discussion.fedoraproject.org/t/fedora-terminal-and-alternatives/106438)).
-This means that can't open `.desktop` that use `Terminal=true` with kitty.
+This means you can't open `.desktop`-files that use `Terminal=true` with kitty.

 To fix this and make it like it was on Ubuntu, do this